Trump’s sports kick is about politics, but fans have a say

 "This Saturday, I'm going to be at a certain game.
 Let's see, it's LSU versus a pretty good team from Alabama," Trump said in Monroe.
 "I hear you have a great quarterback.
 We're going to see.
 But I'm actually going to the game.
 I said 'That's the game I want to go to.'
 That will be tremendous.
 Two great teams."

-The game will be played in Tuscaloosa just two days after Trump's former attorney general, Jeff Sessions, announced he is going to run again for his old Senate seat from Alabama.
-Sessions was the first senator to back Trump's upstart campaign and worked to champion conservative causes as attorney general, but the president has never forgiven Sessions for recusing himself from the Russia investigation led by former special counsel Robert Mueller.
+The game comes two days after Trump's former attorney general, Jeff Sessions, announced he is going to run again for his old Senate seat from Alabama.
+Sessions was the first senator to back Trump's upstart campaign and worked to champion conservative causes as attorney general, but the president has never forgiven Sessions for withdrawing from overseeing the Russia investigation led by former special counsel Robert Mueller.

 Trump said Friday he won't campaign against Sessions, but his weekend trip south could give him an opportunity to weigh in on the Senate race.